popphp/docs/user_guide/pdfs.rst

 Font objects are the global document objects that contain information about the fonts that can be used by the text objects within the pages of the document.
 A font can either be one of the standard fonts supported by PDF natively, or an embedded font from a font file.

-**Notice about embedded fonts**

-*There may be issues embedding a font if certain font data or font files are missing, incomplete or corrupted.
-Furthermore, there may be issues embedding a font if the correct permissions or licensing are not provided.*

 **Standard Fonts**